 Objective Rule 40 WACC recovery on Farmgate Milk Price Net Working Capital Fonterra may recover the cost of financing the net working capital requirements implied in combination by: The Farmgate Milk Price Production Plan and Sales Phasings; Reasonable creditor and debtor days targets; and The Supplier Payables days implied by Fonterra's Advance Rate Schedule.
 Farmgate Milk Price Net Working Capital will be calculated on a monthly basis.
 The Monthly WACC will be applied to the monthly opening Net Working Capital position.
 Commercially reasonable and supportable assumptions will be applied with respect to relevant parameters, such as debtor and creditor days, in calculating Farmgate Milk Price Net Working Capital.
 Fonterra's Advance Rate Schedule for the Year will be applied to the calculation of the opening Supplier Payables balance for each month.
 41 WACC specification To the extent possible, the WACC calculation should: Reflect the application of a 'mechanical' or prescriptive calculation methodology; and Reflect a calculation methodology which is familiar to suppliers and potential investors.
 The WACC will be recalculated each Year using updated inputs for the Risk Free Interest Rate, the Cost of Debt and the Company Tax Rate.
 The Post Tax Market Risk Premium and Asset Beta will be updated in each Review Year.

-Objective Rule 42 Asset beta The WACC should be consistent with the principle that providers of capital to Fonterra should receive a commercially reasonable return on their investment in Fonterra's New Zealand manufacturing asset base.
-The MPG will determine an updated Asset Beta in a Review Year.
-In calculating- T the Asset Beta must , the MPG will have regard to: be consistent with the estimated asset betas of other processors of dairy and other food products that are traded in significant quantities in globally contested markets and are characterised by uniform technical specifications .
-Where more than one estimate of asset beta is consistent with this mandatory requirement , and those estimates are otherwise equally supportable , the MPG will select the estimate which best reflects the exposure to systematic risk of an efficient New Zealand-based manufacturer of reference commodity products .
-Fonterra's exposure to systematic earnings risk with respect to the portion of its business corresponding to the Farmgate Milk Price Business, as implied by the allocation of risks between Fonterra and suppliers under the Farmgate Milk Price Methodology.
-Any relevant requirements under DIRA.
+42 Asset beta The WACC should be consistent with the principle that providers of capital to Fonterra should receive a commercially reasonable return on their investment in Fonterra's New Zealand manufacturing asset base.
+An Independent Reviewer will provide an updated Asset Beta in a Review Year.
+In calculating the Asset Beta, the Independent Reviewer is required to have regard to Fonterra's exposure to systematic earnings risk with respect to the portion of its business corresponding to the Farmgate Milk Price Business, as implied by the allocation of risks between Fonterra and suppliers under the Farmgate Milk Price Methodology.
 43 Specific risk premium The WACC should incorporate appropriate compensation for risks that investors in the Farmgate Milk Price Commodity Business would seek compensation for, and which are not otherwise provided for in the Farmgate Milk Price calculation methodology.
-The MPG will determine an updated Specific Risk Premium in a Review Year.
-In calculating the Specific Risk Premium, the MPG will have regard to: Fonterra's exposure to earnings risk as a consequence of assets being removed from the Farmgate Milk Price Business asset base due either to a shortfall in milk supply or an adjustment to the Reference Basket; Any other factors which in the MPG's opinion would result in investors in the Farmgate Milk Price Commodity Business requiring additional compensation for risk; and The extent to which compensation for such additional risk has otherwise been provided for in the Farmgate Milk Price calculation methodology.
+An Independent Reviewer will recommend a Specific Risk Premium in a Review Year.
+In calculating the Specific Risk Premium, the Independent Reviewer is required to have regard to: Fonterra's exposure to earnings risk as a consequence of assets being removed from the Farmgate Milk Price Business asset base due either to a shortfall in milk supply or an adjustment to the Reference Basket; Any other factors which in the Independent Reviewer's opinion would result in investors in the Farmgate Milk Price Commodity Business requiring additional compensation for risk; and The extent to which compensation for such additional risk has otherwise been provided for in the Farmgate Milk Price calculation methodology.